 - Lest having come again, my God might humble me before you and I might mourn many of the men who have sinned beforehand and didn’t repent of the impurity, and fornication, and wanton debauchery they did.

 2 Corinthians Chapter 13

 - This will be the third time I come to you.
-“By the mouth of two or three witnesses every word will stand.”(69)quotation/allusion to Deuteronomy 19:15
+“By the mouth of two or three witnesses every word will stand.”(54)quotation/allusion to Deuteronomy 19:15

-- I did – and do – warn you beforehand.
-And as I did while being present the second time and though being absent now, I warn the men who did – and do – sin beforehand and all the rest: that if I come to the same again, I won’t spare anyone,
+- I have warned you beforehand.
+And as I did while being present the second time, and though being absent now, I warn the men who have sinned beforehand and all the rest: that if I come to the same behavior again, I won’t spare anyone,

 - since you seek proof that the Anointed – who isn’t weak toward you but powerful among you – speaks in me.

 - For also, He was crucified from weakness but He lives by God’s power.
 For also, we are weak in Him but we will live with Him by God’s power in you.